National Meditation Day: 3 Secrets of Meditating Correctly

 One of the biggest reasons for failing to meditate properly is that people force themselves to sit still when they just don't want to.
 If you are feeling energetic and want to do some physical activity, do it.
 This is not the right time to meditate.
 Your body wants a release of the energy, not accumulation of energy.

 On National Meditation Day, several group meditation sessions are organized.
 You can attend one of them to get a gist of this beautiful activity or, to be precise, non-activity.

-For those who truly wish to meditate, but still find it difficult, chances are high that you have just got it wrong, folks.
+For those who truly wish to meditate, but still, find it difficult, chances are high that you have just got it, wrong folks.
 Here are a few secrets revealed by great meditators.
 These will help you meditate easily and correctly.

 Secret #1: Sit with zero muscle tension

-If your body is stiff, do some stretching exercise instead of meditating.
+If your body is stiff, do some stretching exercises instead of meditating.
 Let your blood circulation become normal first.
 Let your energies flow properly.
 There is no use sitting still, trying to meditate with a stiff body.
 Once you have stretched, your body regains its flexibility and muscles lose their tension.
 They relax.
 Only when you are relaxed physically can you relax mentally and vice versa.

 In case you still find it difficult to meditate, you can indulge in deep theta meditation.
 A theta healer can help you relax by bringing you to the theta state of mind.
 This is the most relaxed frequency of the brain.

 Secret #2: Pray before starting to meditate